AoifeHughes/TalkDNDToMe/README.md

    - The system is configured for llama.cpp by default (localhost:11434)
    - Update the AI configuration if using a different setup

+5. **Add your player character (optional)**:
+   - Create a `player_character` directory in the project root
+   - Place a single PDF or text file containing your character sheet
+   - The system will automatically extract character information and personalize the experience

 ## Usage

 ### Basic Usage